Orthostatic hypotension: Definition

 Orthostatic hypotension (or postural hypotension) is a drop in blood pressure upon standing.
-One definition (AAFP) calls for a systolic blood pressure decrease of at least 20 mm Hg or a diastolic blood pressure decrease of at least 10 mm Hg within 3 minutes of standing.
+One definition (AAFP) calls for a systolic blood pressure decrease of at least 20 mmHg or a diastolic blood pressure decrease of at least 10 mmHg within 3 minutes of standing.
 A common first symptom is lightheadedness upon standing, possibly followed by more severe symptoms: narrowing or loss of vision, dizziness, weakness, and even syncope (fainting).

 Subcategories

 Orthostatic hypotension can be subcategorized into three groups – initial, classic, and delayed.

 Initial orthostatic hypotension is frequently characterized by a systolic blood pressure decrease of ≥40 mmHg or diastolic blood pressure decrease of ≥20 mmHg within 15 seconds of standing.
 Blood pressure then spontaneously and rapidly returns to normal, so the period of hypotension and symptoms is short (<30 s).
 Only continuous beat-to-beat BP measurement during an active standing-up maneuver can document this condition.

 Classic orthostatic hypotension is frequently characterized by a systolic blood pressure decrease of ≥20 mmHg or diastolic blood pressure decrease of ≥10 mmHg between 30 seconds and 3 min of standing.

-Delayed orthostatic hypotension is frequently characterized by a sustained systolic blood pressure decrease of ≥20 mm Hg or a sustained diastolic blood pressure decrease ≥of 10 mm Hg beyond 3 minutes of standing or upright tilt table testing.
+Delayed orthostatic hypotension is frequently characterized by a sustained systolic blood pressure decrease of ≥20 mmHg or a sustained diastolic blood pressure decrease ≥of 10 mmHg beyond 3 minutes of standing or upright tilt table testing.